Diksha-Deshmukh/scada-wind-turbine-dashboard-practice-demo/README.md

 * Deploy with Docker Compose or Kubernetes, connecting the .NET service, a database container and the React app.

 Feel free to fork this repository and customise it to your needs when presenting to recruiters or colleagues.
 A working implementation demonstrates your ability to design a modern web application with separate backend and frontend layers, real‑time data ingestion and visualisation, and proper data persistence.

+🚀 Future Improvements

+This project is actively evolving.
+The following enhancements are planned to make it more powerful and closer to a production-grade SCADA system:

+🔄 Real-Time Data Updates

+Currently, the dashboard displays simulated/static data.
+Future updates will include auto-refresh/polling to fetch new data at regular intervals (e.g., every 5 seconds), providing a near real-time monitoring experience.

+⚡ Live Data Streaming

+To achieve true real-time behavior, the system will be upgraded using:

+SignalR (for .NET backend)
+or WebSockets

+This will allow instant updates without page refresh, similar to real industrial SCADA systems.

+📊 Additional KPIs

+The dashboard will be enhanced with more key performance indicators, such as:

+Turbine Efficiency
+Rotor RPM
+Availability/Uptime
+Energy Production

+These metrics will provide deeper insights into turbine performance.

+🚨 Advanced Alarm System

+The alert system will be improved to include:

+Configurable threshold values
+Multiple severity levels (info, warning, critical) Alarm acknowledgment & history tracking

+This will make the monitoring system more robust and closer to real-world applications.

+🎨 UI/UX Enhancements

+Planned UI improvements include:

+Modern dark theme with gradients
+Smooth animations and transitions
+Gauge charts and advanced visualizations
+Improved layout for better usability
+🌐 Scalability & Deployment

+Future versions may include:

+Multi-turbine monitoring dashboard
+Cloud deployment (Azure / Docker / IIS) Production-ready architecture
+💡 Vision

+The goal is to evolve this project into a full-featured, production-grade SCADA dashboard for wind turbine monitoring with real-time capabilities, advanced analytics, and scalable architecture.